-Every material from the deformation \textit{family} consists of two non-connected identical wire meshes, therefore the low-frequency mode which is supported by the \textit{original interlaced wire metamaterial} should exist for each family member.
-It can be shown via the quasistatic limit approach as it was discussed in \cite{chen2018kpoints, sakhno2021longitudinal}.
+Every material from the deformation \textit{family} consists of two non-connected identical wire meshes, therefore the low-frequency mode, which is supported by the \textit{original interlaced wire metamaterial}, exists for each family member.
+This can be shown using the quasistatic limit approach discussed in \cite{chen2018kpoints, sakhno2021longitudinal}.

-In order to determine the reciprocal space points coordinates where zero-frequency mode appears, we exploit the unit cell geometry.
-In the quasistatic limit each mesh has its own potential ($\varphi_A$ and $\varphi_B$) since there is no any electric contact between them.
-The Bloch's theorem can be applied to a potential difference of networks in each cell face, thus linking the differences on the opposite faces via the corresponding exponent (for example $(\varphi_B-\varphi_A)$ in $B_0A_2B_1A_3$ and $(\varphi_A-\varphi_B)$ in $BA_1B_3A_0B_2$ are linked by $\exp\left[i(\mathbf{k}_\theta\cdot \boldsymbol{B_0A_1}(\theta))\right]$, see Fig. \ref{fig:unitcell}).
-Thereby a following system of equations can be composed:
+To define the reciprocal space points coordinates where zero-frequency mode appears, we refer to the unit cell geometry.
+In the quasistatic limit each mesh has its own potential ($\varphi_A$ and $\varphi_B$) since there is no electric contact between them.
+Bloch's theorem can be applied to the potential difference of meshes in each cell face, thus linking the differences on the opposite faces via the corresponding exponent (for example $(\varphi_B-\varphi_A)$ in $B_0A_2B_1A_3$ and $(\varphi_A-\varphi_B)$ in $BA_1B_3A_0B_2$ are linked by $\exp\left[i(\mathbf{k}_\theta\cdot \boldsymbol{B_0A_1}(\theta))\right]$, see Fig. \ref{fig:unitcell}).
+Thereby, the following system of equations can be composed: